Fluidification of entanglements by a DNA bending protein

-In this Letter we tackle this open question by coupling large-scale simulations and microrheology experiments.
-Our Molecular Dynamics (MD) simulations reveal that IHF-driven bends reduce the number of entanglements between DNA chains, thereby speeding up their dynamics.
-We validated these predictions using microrheology on solutions of entangled $\lambda$DNA at volume fractions comparable to that found in the bacterial nucleoid ($\sim 1\%$).
-Our results suggest that IHF may act as a ``fluidiser'' of entangled DNA by reducing the amount of inter-chain entanglements.
-By extrapolating our findings to the \textit{E. coli} genome, we argue that at physiological stoichiometries IHF may reduce the effective viscosity of the genome about 200-fold, thereby greatly reducing the timescales needed for genome reorganisation, including segregation.
+In this Letter we tackle this open question by coupling Molecular Dynamics (MD) simulations and microrheology experiments.
+Our MD simulations suggest that IHF can speed up the dynamics of long DNA by reducing entanglements.
+We validate these predictions using microrheology on solutions of entangled \ldna at volume fractions comparable to that of bacterial nucleoid ($\simeq 2\%$).
+Our results suggest that IHF may act as a ``fluidiser'' by reducing entanglements between DNA molecules and lowering the effective viscosity.
+By extrapolating our findings to the {\textit E. coli} genome, we argue that at physiological stoichiometries IHF may reduce the effective viscosity of the nucleoid $\sim$200-fold, potentially facilitating genome reorganisation and segregation.

-\paragraph*{MD simulations of Entangled DNA with IHF -- } We model solutions of naked \ldna molecules as $\hbox{M=50}$ coarse-grained bead-spring (Kremer-Grest) polymers $N=1,000$ beads long where each bead has size $\sigma = 50$ bp, persistence length $l_p = 3\sigma = 150$ bp and volume fraction $\rho = 0.05$ (see Fig.~\ref{fig:panel-ihf-sims}a).
-With these choices of parameters, each polymer maps to \ldna (48,502 bp) and the expected entanglement length is $N_e \simeq 146$ beads $\simeq 7,300$ bp~\cite{Uchida2008} (see SI).
-The beads repel each other via a cut-and-shift Lennard-Jones potential and are connected by FENE springs to avoid inter-chain crossings~\cite{Kremer1990}.
-Note that each chain is $N/N_e \simeq 7$ entanglement lengths, thus placing the system in the entangled regime.
-IHF dimers are modelled as stiff harmonic angles which are set between triplets of beads along the chains and are kept fixed throughout the simulations.
-The harmonic angles constrain the triplets to be bent at 107$^\circ$ (the most commonly observed bending angle in AFM experiments~\cite{Yoshua2021}).
-We note that our simplest model implements the well-known bending activity of IHF and we first aimed to compare this simple model with experiments (see below).
-The systems are evolved in Langevin dynamics at temperature $T = 1.0 \epsilon/k_B$, timestep $dt=0.01 \tau_{Br}$, where $\tau_{Br} = k_BT/\gamma$ is the Brownian time and $\gamma$ is the friction, set to 1 in LJ units (see SI for more details).
+\paragraph*{MD simulations of Entangled DNA with IHF -- } We model solutions of naked \ldna molecules using a variation of the Kremer-Grest model~\cite{Kremer1990} to account for chain stiffness.
+We simulate $\hbox{M=50}$ coarse-grained bead-spring polymers $N=1,000$ beads long where each bead has size $\sigma = 50$ bp, persistence length $l_p = 3\sigma = 150$ bp and volume fraction $\rho = 0.05$ (see Fig.~\ref{fig:panel-ihf-sims}a).
+With these choices, each polymer maps to \ldna (48,502 bp) and the expected entanglement length is $N_e \simeq 146$ beads $\simeq 7,300$ bp~\cite{Uchida2008} (see \cite{SM}).
+The beads interact via a cut-and-shift Lennard-Jones potential and are connected by FENE springs to avoid chain crossings~\cite{Kremer1990}.
+Each chain is $N/N_e \simeq 7$ entanglement lengths long.
+With these choices, our systems are in the loosely entangled regime~\cite{Morse1998}.
+IHF dimers are modelled as permanent stiff harmonic angles constraining triplets of consecutive beads to be bent at 107$^\circ$ (the most frequent angle observed in AFM~\cite{Yoshua2021}) and we neglects unspecific bridging.
+The simulations are evolved with implicit solvent (Langevin dynamics) at $T = 1.0 \epsilon/k_\text{B}$ and timestep $dt=0.01 \tau_{\text{Br}}$ ($\tau_{\text{Br}} = k_\text{B}T/\gamma$ is the Brownian time and $\gamma$ is the friction, set to 1 in LJ units, see SM).